AREAS OF FOCUS

 Cultural and Community Contexts

-I have particular experience working with adults from Orthodox Jewish communities navigating dating, attraction and compatibility questions within religious and communal frameworks.
+I have particular experience working with adults from Orthodox Jewish communities navigating dating, attraction, compatibility concerns, and emotional conflicts within religious and communal frameworks.

 Learn more about therapy for Orthodox Jewish adults